-Compare prices at 2 resellers Pros: Water/wind resistant, warm in colder climates, durable, good features and pockets
+Compare prices at 2 resellers Pros: Better-than-average water and wind resistance, warm in colder climates, durable, good features and pockets

-Cons: Baggy fit and lack of stretch, heavy, convertible shorts a bit short (10”)
+Cons: Baggy fit and lack of stretch, heavy, convertible shorts are a bit short (10”)

 Manufacturer: The North Face

 Our Analysis and Test Results

 These hiking pants are great for a brisk weather hike or traveling abroad in cooler climates.
 They offer ample pocket space with a secure zipper pocket for keys, a fair durable water repellent (DWR) coating, and zip-off legs for when the weather gets hot.
 They also have a very loose and baggy fit, which may or may not be your style.
 These pants are well-priced, functional and durable, holding up well in a variety of weather conditions; they are suitable for hikers and travelers alike.

 Not much has changed in these pants when compared to the original Paramount Peak Convertible.
 The pockets are a bit more useful; the front cargo pockets are long enough to fit a large map.
 The fabric is more durable (although we never found that this was an issue in the past).
 The North Face claims that they are "QuickDry," which we verified, although they don't dry out quite as quickly as thinner nylon models like the Outdoor Research Ferrosi Pants or Arc'teryx Gamma LT.
 In previous years, we identified these pants as "slow to dry," so we believe this is a marked improvement.
 All-in-all, The North Face has chosen to stick with what they think works well, and this convertible options fits and performs much like the original version.